Skip to main content

 Neuro-optometric rehabilitation is appropriate for Delhi patients experiencing visual symptoms following:

-- Stroke: Visual field loss, diplopia, visual neglect, and oculomotor palsy affect over 60% of stroke survivors - yet are rarely addressed in Delhi's acute neurology discharge pathways at AIIMS, RML, and Safdarjung.
+• Stroke: Visual field loss, diplopia, and oculomotor palsy affect over 60% of stroke survivors - rarely addressed in Delhi's acute neurology discharge pathways.

-- Traumatic Brain Injury (TBI): Road traffic accidents in Delhi NCR are a leading cause of TBI.
-Even mild injury consistently produces binocular vision disruption, accommodative dysfunction, and processing deficits.
+• Traumatic Brain Injury (TBI): Road accidents in Delhi NCR are a leading cause of TBI.
+Even mild injury produces binocular disruption, accommodative dysfunction, and processing deficits.

-- Concussion and Post-Concussion Syndrome: Visual symptoms after concussion - headaches, reading difficulty, light sensitivity - can persist for months and require targeted neuro-optometric intervention.
+• Concussion: Headaches, reading difficulty, and light sensitivity after concussion can persist for months and require targeted neuro-optometric intervention.

-- Neurological Conditions: Multiple sclerosis, Parkinson's disease, and brain tumour sequelae frequently affect the visual system in ways that standard optometry cannot address.
+• Neurological Conditions: MS, Parkinson's, and brain tumour sequelae affect the visual system in ways standard optometry cannot assess or treat.

 The Missing Piece of Recovery

 Over 50% of the brain's neural connections relate to vision.
-When the brain is injured - at AIIMS Emergency or on the road in Gurgaon - the visual system is almost always affected.
+When the brain is injured - whether through stroke, TBI, or road accidents - the visual system is almost always affected.
 Yet visual rehabilitation is consistently the last priority in Indian neurological recovery pathways.
 Neuro-optometric assessment addresses this critical gap.

 Comprehensive Neuro-Optometric History

-We begin by reviewing the neurological event in detail - the circumstances, the acute-phase treatment received (whether at AIIMS, Max, or a private Delhi hospital), the medical reports, and the timeline of visual symptoms.
-Validated questionnaires including VOMS and the Binocular Vision Quotient guide our structured assessment.
+We review the neurological event, acute-phase treatment received, and the full timeline of visual symptoms.
+VOMS and Binocular Vision Quotient questionnaires guide our structured intake.

 Telehealth Binocular Vision Analysis

-We evaluate convergence, divergence, accommodation, saccadic eye movements, and pursuit tracking - the binocular vision functions most consistently disrupted by neurological events.
-Remote testing protocols validated for telehealth delivery allow a comprehensive assessment without requiring travel from Delhi.
+We assess convergence, divergence, accommodation, saccadic tracking, and pursuit - the functions most consistently disrupted after neurological events.
+Validated remote protocols deliver a comprehensive evaluation without requiring travel from Delhi.

 Co-ordinated Care Plan with Delhi Team

-We produce a written report structured for your neurologist, physiotherapist, or rehabilitation team in Delhi.
-For patients under the care of AIIMS or a private hospital neurology department, our report explains the neuro-visual deficits found and recommends how vision rehabilitation integrates with the broader recovery plan.
+We produce a written report structured for your neurologist, physiotherapist, or rehab team.
+Our report explains the neuro-visual deficits found and how vision rehabilitation integrates with the broader recovery plan.

 Neuro-Vision Therapy Programme

-A structured, progressive telehealth programme targets identified deficits: eye movement rehabilitation, binocular retraining, visual-vestibular integration, perceptual processing, and prism management for diplopia.
-Delivered via video sessions for Delhi NCR patients at a pace adapted to fatigue and recovery.
+A progressive telehealth programme targets identified deficits: eye movement rehabilitation, binocular retraining, visual-vestibular integration, and prism management for diplopia.
+Delivered at a pace adapted to fatigue, with objective reassessment tracking functional milestones throughout.

 Why Delhi Patients Choose Our Neuro-Optometry Team

-Board-certified by the College of Optometrists in Vision Development with FAAO, MCOptom-UK, and OVDRA credentials.
-Our neuro-optometric protocols align with NORA (Neuro-Optometric Rehabilitation Association) international clinical guidelines - the standard that AIIMS neurology teams do not apply in standard discharge care.
+Board-certified with FAAO, MCOptom-UK, and OVDRA credentials.
+Our protocols align with NORA international guidelines - the clinical standard absent from most Delhi hospital discharge pathways.

-Post-neurological patients - in South Delhi, Saket, Vasant Kunj, or Gurgaon - often face fatigue, photosensitivity, and transport challenges that make clinic visits difficult or impossible.
-Telehealth brings specialist neuro-optometric care directly to your home without the stress of Delhi traffic.
+Post-neurological patients face fatigue, photosensitivity, and transport barriers.
+Telehealth brings specialist neuro-optometric care directly to your Delhi home - no NCR traffic required.

-My father had a stroke at AIIMS and is experiencing double vision, but the eye doctor said his eyes are fine.
+My father had a stroke and is experiencing double vision, but the eye doctor said his eyes are fine.
 Who should he see?

 What does a neuro-optometrist do that a neurologist does not?